patrickpr/trapdirector/docs/01-install.md

 The options are:

-* Database : backend database of trapdirector.
+* Database: backend database of trapdirector.
-* Trapdirector table prefix : the prefix for all trapdirector-related database tables.
+* Trapdirector table prefix: the prefix for all trapdirector-related database tables.
-* IDO Database : the IDO database of IcingaWeb2.
+* IDO Database: the IDO database of IcingaWeb2.
-* icingaweb2 config dir : configuration directory of IcingaWeb2.
+* icingaweb2 config dir: configuration directory of IcingaWeb2.
-* snmptranslate binary with path : path to binary, can be tested in MIB&status page.
+* snmptranslate binary with path: path to binary, can be tested in MIB&status page.
-* Path for mibs : Directory for trapdirector local MIBs (default `/usr/share/icingaweb2/modules/trapdirector/mibs`).
+* Path for mibs: Directory for trapdirector local MIBs (default `/usr/share/icingaweb2/modules/trapdirector/mibs`).
 You can add directories with `:` separators.
 MIBs will then be uploaded in the first one listed.
-* icingacmd with path : path to `icinga2` command file.
+* icingacmd with path: path to `icinga2` command file.
-* icinga2 API host/port/username/password : see the API section.
+* icinga2 API host/port/username/password: see the API section.

 Schema creation
 ---------------